 Summer-ready without stress: the essence

-If you boil it down, being summer-ready with IPL revolves around a few simple choices:
+If you boil it down, being summer-ready with IPL comes down to a few simple choices:

 • Start on time – early spring is ideal for starting.